martinkearn/Content/Demos/JS Task Runners/Gulp with ASP.net.md

 ### Pre-reqs
 * Visual Studio 2015 with ASP.NET Core 1.0 RC1 or newer
+* Make sure Visual Studio is using the latest NPM install, which it will not do by default.
+If this is not done, Autoprefixer will error in the Task Runner Explorer.
+See how at https://buli.waw.pl/update-node-js-integrated-with-visual-studio-2015/

 ## Create a new project
 Visual Studio 2015 > File > New > Project > Web > ASP.NET Web Application